kentcdodds/old-kentcdodds.com/content/blog/building-the-open-source-community-we-want/index.md

 What strikes me about this is I think a lot of us would think that she and Larry would have been best served to just leave the community for their own safety.
-I don't think anyone could have blamed them for doing that and I don't think we can judge anyone for leaving a community (physical or digital) for their own physical and mental health.
-But for Sharon and Larry, instead of moving to a different community in the hopes it would be better for them, they changed the community where they were to make it one they could be proud of.
+I don't think anyone could have blamed them for doing that and **I don't think we can judge anyone for leaving a community (physical or digital) for their own physical and mental health.**

+For Sharon and Larry, instead of moving to a different community in the hopes it would be better for them, they changed the community where they were to make it one they could be proud of.
 They saw the good that could be had in their neighborhood and intentionally put forth effort to enhance and build that.
 They improved it so that it not only improved the community for themselves, but for others in the community as well and eventually others wanted to join their community.

 I think this is a beautiful thing.
 Sharon and Larry worked to improve their physical community, and I think we can do the same to our digital communities.
 I